D B A

 The subject of this post is the social policy of the market.

-The market has two missions.
-The secondary mission is to provide high quality Kosher food to local residents.
-But this is merely the means to advance the primary mission.
+The market seeks to to provide high quality Kosher food to local residents.

-The primary mission is provide a refuge for community members who seek to escape the degeneracy of the surrounding culture of America.
-Much of the perversion there has begun to sink into Jewish society.
-Activities that not too long ago were illegal, and were not even discussed in polite society, are now routinely accepted.
+The market also provides a refuge for community members who seek to escape the degeneracy of the surrounding culture of America.
+Some of the perversion in society in general has begun to sink into Jewish society in particular.
+Activities that not too long ago were illegal, and were not even discussed in polite society, are now discussed around the dinner table, so to speak.

 For example, local Jewish schools technically forbid students from using marijuana.
 But as Rabbi Yitzchak Merkin acknowledged several years ago at a public meeting, the Yeshiva of Greater Washington had brought in someone to address the students on the issue of drug use because, to paraphrase the Headmaster, there was nothing to be gained by ignoring what is commonly knowledge, that some students are involved with, or at least have access to, street drugs.

-The market is designed to be a safe haven where patrons can feel, with a certain degree of confidence, that they will not encounter people who are involved in activities that violate Halacha, or find themselves associating with those who disparage Halacha by not vigorously opposing:
+The market is designed to try and be a safe haven where patrons will not encounter people who are involved in activities that violate Halacha, or find themselves associating with those who disparage Halacha by not vigorously opposing:

 – Giluy Arayos, including the mixing of unmarried young men and women in educational and social settings, as well as the mixing of married men and women that leads to excessive Sicha between men and women